This page is a collection of terms used in railway construction and operation. Please e-mail me any additions or corrections.

 - Interlocking Plant: A combination of track, mechanical locks and signal apparatus that prevents conflicting movements through an arrangement of tracks such as junctions or crossings.

 - Siding (Passing Siding): A length of track with switches at each end, used for train meets or overtakes (passes).

 - Lapped Siding: A length of track with two overlapped sidings.
 It allows a three train meet.

 - Spur Track: A length of track for industrial, storage or sorting.
 It may have access from one [stub] or both [double ended spur] ends.
 Stubs can be either a facing or trailing spur depending on the direction of the train.

-- Wye: Three switches arranged at the corners of a triangle that can be used to reverse the direction of an engine or train.
+- Wye: Three switches arranged at the corners of a triangle, used to reverse the direction of an engine, car or train.